Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 Methods of analysis employing electrochemical techniques, spectrophotometer, chromatograph, microprocessor analyzers, and thermal analyzers.

-CHM 345 Mathematical Methods & Logic for the Physical Sciences (3 Credits)
+CHM 345 Math Methods/Logic for Physical Science (3 Credits)

 Application of differential equations, vector analysis, determinants and functions to problems encountered in the physical sciences.
 Emphasis on practical problem-solving skills.